drowe67/freedv-gui/USER_MANUAL.md

 If you are really stuck, download Hamlib and test your radio's PTT using the command line ```rigctl``` program.

+### PSK Reporter Reporting (Experimental)

+FreeDV has the ability to report signals that are heard to [PSK Reporter](https://pskreporter.info/) by enabling the option in Tools->Options and specifying your callsign and grid square.
+This allows people to see how far their signal reaches and the received signal's SNR.
+This is extremely experimental and depends on being able to adequately decode the callsign from the received text; nothing will be reported if the person transmitting does not transmit any text (e.g. if they're using a SM1000 or leave the "Txt Msg" field empty) or if the user's callsign is not in the text.
+Note that Hamlib must also be enabled if using PSK Reporter reporting as the latter requires being able to read your radio's VFO frequency.

+Reports sent to PSK Reporter will display using the mode "FREEDV" for ease of filtering.
+The user's current mode (e.g. 700D or 1600) will also appear in the "Using" field when hovering over or clicking your mouse on a reception report.

 ### Changing COM Port On Windows

 If you change the COM port of a USB-Serial device in Device Manager,